hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-carbon-accounting.md

 🚦 **Automerge**: Disabled by config.
 Please merge this manually once you are satisfied.

-♻ **Rebasing**: Whenever PR becomes conflicted, or you tick the rebase/retry checkbox.
+♻ **Rebasing**: Whenever PR is behind base branch, or you tick the rebase/retry checkbox.

-🔕 **Ignore**: Close this PR and you won't be reminded about these updates again.
+👻 **Immortal**: This PR will be recreated if closed unmerged.
+Get [config help](https://togithub.com/renovatebot/renovate/discussions) if that's undesired.

 ---